scantist/user-docs/docs/en-US/Scan-History/index.md

 Viewing scan history for SCA and SAST scans can be a useful way to identify trends and track the progress of your application security efforts over time.
 Here are the steps to view previous scan results:

-1. Click on “View Scan History” on SCA or SAST results page
+1. Click on "View Scan History" on SCA or SAST results page

 <img src="/images/Scan-History/Scan-History-1.png" alt="view scan history"/>